 What you are really looking for is intra-facility results with everything constant except the light.
 He has been doing just that with 4 strains using our Dragon XL1200 against a couple different types of lights.
 They just harvested and the average dry weight was 12% greater than those strains grown under HPS.
 When converting this to pounds-per-light, the HPS strains ranged from 1.4 to 2.6 pounds per light where the strains grown under the Scynce lights ranged from 2.0 to 3.4 pounds per light.

 LED lifespan is based on the manufacturer provided LM80 data.
-We use the XPG3 from Cree, in 3 different shades of white.
-The warm white (3000K) is going to be the worst performing, where the L90/L80/L70 is a % of what the output of a new LED is, in percentage.
-According to that datasheet, the warm white LED’s will maintain at least 80% of the new output to 81,600 hours.
+We use top-bin LEDs from Cree, Osram and Luminous.
+The warm white (2700K) are typically the worst performing, where the L90/L80/L70 is a % of what the output of a new LED is.
+According to the datasheets, the warm white LEDs will maintain at least 80% of the new output to approximately 80,000 hours.

 This testing is according to IES accepted testing standards.
 It isn’t realistic to test all new LED’s for 7-10 years of continuous use so this is how LED lifespan is determined.
 On top of that, our lights are all thermally protected with software to ensure that they always run cool.
 If something fails, or the temp runs away in a room, the software will kick in and protect the light from any overheating damage.
 Everything else electronic in the unit, including the power supply and fan’s, are all rated for at least 100,000 hours based on the temperatures we are running them at.